 In the kitchen there are few things are more frustrating than trying to accomplish a task without the proper tools.
 And if you’ve ever tried to work with a dull knife, you know exactly what I’m talking about.
 It’s slow, tedious, and can even be dangerous.
-It doesn’t matter if you’re a professional in the food industry, a home cook, or even an avid hunter/outdoorsman, having a knife with a sharp edge is essential.

 Here’s What I Found

 For the vast majority of consumers an electric sharpener, like this one, will be the easiest to use.
 They are fast, efficient, and practically foolproof.
 That being said, there are a couple sharpening stone systems and manual products that are great values as well so we’ve included them in the following list.

 |Smith's Adjustable Edge Pro||$$$$||2||4.9 out of 5|

 |Chef's Choice Professional||$$$$||3||4.5 out of 5|